muyun/nlp/README.md

 #### proj
-This is for the project -
+  This project
+  - a robot

 ##### notes about NLP